-It has a liner lock in G10 textured flake liner lock that really screams quality as soon as you pick it up, it has a 3.375 ” drop point blade made of 8CR13MOV stainless blade, it offers excellent corrosion resistance, good strength to wear, but do not hold the edge there is no finger for a long time.
+It has a liner lock in G10 textured flake liner lock that really screams quality as soon as you pick it up.
+It has a 3.375” drop point blade made of 8CR13MOV stainless steel.
+It offers excellent corrosion resistance, has good strength to wear and doesn’t hold the edge for a long time. .

-But instead, you get a belly edge and a nice finger-like groove with the spine of the thumb, making the ergonomics of this knife comparable to that of high-end entry-level knives.
+Instead, you get a belly edge and a finger-like groove with the spine of the thumb, making the ergonomics of this knife comparable to those of high-end entry-level knives.

 Although not made in the USA, this knife has exceptional quality and value considering it costs less than $ 40 in most markets.